PYramid8955/discordPresence/README.md

 <font color="#ff3030">***And to know how to use settings.txt file to configurate your presence just read the guide.txt file,
 there's also an example so make sure you follow it right***</font>

+(The app was compiled using PyPi pyinstaller library.)